Justyn Keeble

 Website: justynkeeble.wixsite.com

-Justyn comes from a long line of musicians in his family, so having started to play piano at three years old it was always likely he'd end up playing on a stage somewhere though it this point he was still struggling to stretch to an octave with his tiny hands!
+Justyn comes from a family of musicians, so having started to play piano at three years old it was always likely he'd end up playing on a stage eventually.